-We’re all under pressure to reduce marketing costs and demonstrate how well our campaigns are performing.
-However, we often waste a good percentage of our marketing budgets engaging in activities, processes or simply following an outdated strategy.
+We are all under pressure to reduce marketing costs in order to demonstrate how well campaigns are performing.
+We often waste a good percentage of our marketing budgets engaging in activities, processes or simply following out-dated strategies.

-The first step marketers need to do is be honest.
-Take a hard and objective review at your campaigns and ask yourself are they delivering the required results?
-If not, decide how to optimise them, or simply stop doing them and review which other channels may suit engaging your target audience with your product and or service instead.
+Honesty, openness and transparency are key fundamentals for all marketers.
+Take a hard and objective review at your campaigns and ask yourself – are they delivering the required results?
+If not, decide how to optimise them, or simply pause or cease those not working and review other channels better suited to engaging your target audience with your product and or service instead.

 Analyse your Database

-Whether you’re executing direct mail or email campaigns, you need to ensure your marketing your message to prospects who a) can be contacted and b) want to be contacted.
+Whether executing direct mail or email campaigns, you need to ensure your marketing your message to prospects who a) can be contacted and b) want to be contacted.
 Strict white-listing is paramount!

-to find out how we can help drive your customer acquisition strategy, drop us a line below.
+To find out how we can help drive your customer acquisition strategy, drop us a line below.